Disclosure of climate-related information based on TCFD’s recommendations

 Governance

-Responsibilities for evaluating and controlling climate-related risks and opportunities are assigned to the President, who chairs the Risk Management Committee.
-With regard to the linkage with incentives, non-financial indicators are introduced, from the perspective of complying with the CG Code, at a specific rate to the compensation structure of the executive directors, and we review them with a view to encouraging the strengthening of promotional activities.
+Responsibilities for evaluating and controlling climate-related risks and opportunities are assigned to the President and Representative Director, who chairs the Risk Management Committee.
+With regard to the linkage with incentives, non-financial indicators are introduced at a specific rate as an evaluation factor to the compensation structure of the Executive Directors, encouraging the strengthening of promotional activities.

 Strategies